Why Timing Matters at Year-End

 For a deeper look at how IDCs work, see our guide to intangible drilling costs.

-The remaining 20-35% of well costs covers tangible equipment: casing, wellhead assemblies, storage tanks, and pumping units.
-These assets are depreciated over 7 years using MACRS.
-Under current tax law, bonus depreciation allows accelerated write-offs in the first year the equipment is placed in service.
+The remaining 20-35% covers tangible equipment: casing, wellhead assemblies, storage tanks, and pumping units.
+These assets depreciate over 7 years using MACRS.
+Under current tax law, bonus depreciation lets you accelerate write-offs in the first year the equipment is placed in service.

 Example: How a $100,000 Investment Pays Off